 Being an extremely active person, wearing glasses and contact lenses was not only a hassle but also a financial stress.

-I’d previously heard of Lasek Eye Surgery but it had never crossed my mind to have the operation, simply because I thought it was a risky procedure.
+Why?
+Simply because I thought it was a risky procedure.
 I also hate needles and the idea of someone messing with my eyes completely freaked me out.

 I soon learned that Korea has the latest technology and some of the best eye doctors in the world.
 After reading just about every success story out there, I plucked up the courage and made an appointment to have laser eye surgery.

-A few years have passed and I still have perfect eyes.
 Only those who are dependent on glasses will understand the impact of not needing them anymore.

 So, if you’re living in Korea and have bad eyesight, I highly recommend you read this article about getting Lasek in Korea.